-1. Detangling Comb
+1. A Detangling Comb

-The most efficient way to groom a Sheltie is called line brushing.
+The most efficient way to groom a Sheltie is line brushing.
 Starting at the back of the neck, part the fur horizontally so you can see his skin and use your detangling comb in small strokes.
 When there's no more resistance and no more fur coming out, move down an inch and repeat the process.
 With this technique, you can target all the undercoat on the body, rump and legs.
 It's a systematic process of reaching right down to the skin and teasing out the loose fur.

-2. Fine-Toothed Comb
+2. A Fine-Toothed Comb

-3. Slicker Brush
+3. A Slicker Brush